Yaroslava Mahuchikh: 2021: First Olympic medal (bronze) and first European indoor title

 In January, Mahuchikh debuted her indoor season competing at the Christmas Starts in Kyiv, where she jumped 2.02 m matching her Ukrainian indoor record which she set in Karlsruhe last January.
 Later that month, Mahuchikh won a gold medal at the International High Jump Meeting Udinjump, held in Udine, Italy, jumping 2.00 m, but with three failures at 2.03 m.

 In February, Mahuchikh cleared 2.06 m at Banskobystrická latka high jump meeting in Banská Bystrica, the highest any woman had jumped indoors since 2012 and a Ukrainian national record.
 That mark moved Mahuchikh to equal third on the world indoor all-time list.
 On 12 February, Mahuchikh won the gold medal at the Ukrainian Athletics Indoor Championships, jumping 2.00 m.

 In March, she finished her indoor season receiving the gold medal at the European Indoor Championships in Toruń.

 In June, Mahuchikh won the gold medal at the Ukrainian Athletics Championships in Lutsk with a jump of 2.00 m.

 In July, Mahuchikh won the Diamond League stage BAUHAUS-galan in Stockholm with an outdoor world-leading mark of 2.03 m.
 On 10 July, she won the gold medal at the European U23 Championships in Tallinn, clearing a championship record of 2.00 m.

 In August, Mahuchikh won the bronze medal in the high jump at the 2020 Summer Olympics in Tokyo.
 It was the third Olympic medal won by Ukraine in the women's high jump event after Inha Babakova and Vita Styopina, who both clinched bronze medals too at the 1996 and 2004 Summer Olympics respectively.

 In September, Mahuchikh finished first at the Diamond League stage 2021 Memorial Van Damme in Brussels, jumping 2.02 m.
-Later that month, she came in second at the Diamond League Final in Zürich with a jump of 2.03 m.
+Later that month, she came in second at the Diamond League Final in Zurich with a jump of 2.03 m.